Emerole7/MICROSOFT-SENTINEL-SOC-LAB/2. Threat Detection & KQL Alert Rules/brute-force-success.md

 | Lookup window | Last 1 hour |

 ## Description
 Detects a successful login (Event ID 4624) from an IP that previously generated 5+ failed logins within the same hour.
 Indicates a brute force attempt may have succeeded.
-This is a chained detection — two events correlated together for high confidence.
+This is a chained detection, two events correlated together for high confidence.

 ## KQL